Police union chief calls Mosby's comments against police "outrageous"

 “We’re enthusiastic about the new prosecutor,” said William “Billy” Murphy Jr., a former Baltimore judge who is now the lead attorney for Gray’s family.
 “She comes to the office with a belief in the integrity of these kinds of investigations.
 We have much more confidence in her than we have in the police because there’s never been any level of confidence, nor should there be, in the police investigating themselves.”

-Mosby said that while police have regularly briefed her office on their findings, her team has been conducting its own independent probe into the death.
+Mosby said last year that while police regularly briefed her office on their findings, her team would conduct its own independent probe into the death.

 “We ask for the public to remain patient and peaceful and to trust the process of the justice system,” she said.